ULHPC/tutorials/tools/conda/README.md

 - [Micromamba User Guide: Specification files](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html#specification-files)

-### Cleaning up package data
+## Self management of work environments in UL HPC with Conda

+Conda is one of the systems for providing software in UL HPC systems, along with [modules](modules.md) and [containers](../../containers/).
+When starting a new project it is important to select the appropriate system.

+### When a Conda environment is useful

+There are two particularly attractive features of Conda, the ease of installing new software and reproducibility.
+However, when Conda is superior to other software distribution methods?

+- **If your objective is reproducibility:** Conda and containers can both create reproducible environments, with descriptions of the environment exported and version controlled in text files.
+However, containers require significant amount of manual configuration (and the associated expertise) to perform well in a wide range of systems.
+If your aim is wide range and easy reproducibility Conda is the superior choice.

+- **If your objective is performance:** Conda provides precompiled executables.
+Even thought multiple configurations are supported, you will not always find an executable tailored to your target system.
+Modules and containers provided by UL UPC are optimized to ensure performance and stability in our systems, so prefer them.

+Many software systems whose performance is not critical and are used by relatively few users are not provided though the standard distribution channels of modules and containers.
+In such cases the only option is a user side installation with Conda or some similar environment management system.

+### Storage limitations in UL HPC

 The Conda environment managers download and store a sizable amount of data to provided packages to the various environments.
 Even though the package data are shared between the various environments, they still consume space in your or your project's account.
 There are [limits in the storage space and number of files](../../filesystems/quotas/#current-usage) that are available to projects and users in the cluster.
 Since Conda packages are self managed, **you need to clean unused data yourself**.

+We should note here that all methods of user side installation of software in UL HPC, such as user compiled modules, are affected from the same limitations in storage space.

+If you have any questions regarding software availability through various channels and how Conda can affect you storage quota, please contact the ULHPC High Level Support Team in the [service portal](https://service.uni.lu/sp?id=index) [Home > Research > HPC > Software environment > Request expertise].

+### Cleaning up package data

 There are two main sources of unused data, the compressed archives of the packages that Conda stores in its cache when downloading a package, and the data of removed packages.
 All unused data in Micromoamba can be removed with the command
 ```bash
 micromamba clean --all --yes
 ```
-that opens up an interactive dialogue with details about the operations performed.
-You can follow the default option, unless you have manually edited any files in you package data directory (default location `${HOME}/micromamba`).
+where the flag `--yes` suppresses an interactive dialogue with details about the operations performed.
+In general you can use the default options with `--yes`, unless you have manually edited any files in you package data directory (default location `${HOME}/micromamba`) and you would like to preserve your changes.

 **Updating environments to remove old package versions**